msaiko239/MSM3500-SIP-TAP/README.md

 # Testing Integration
 To test the integration to your server navigate to http://"your server ip"/config.php

-Enter the IP of your Druid Raemis server and hit update ini.
+Enter the IP or USB settings of your paging system and hit update ini.

 from the cli of your server enter the command